greenelab/phenoplier_manuscript/manuscript.md

 Thus PhenoPLIER allows the user to address specific questions, namely: do disease-associated genes belong to modules expressed in specific tissues and cell types?
 Are these cell type-specific modules associated with different diseases (thus, potentially representing a "network pleiotropy" example from an omnigenic point of view [@doi:10.1016/j.cell.2017.05.038])?
-Is there a subset of module's genes that is closer to the definition of "core" genes (i.e., directly affecting the trait with no mediated regulation of other genes [@doi:10.1016/j.cell.2019.04.014]) and thus represent alternative and potentially better drug targets?
+Is there a subset of module's genes that is closer to the definition of "core" genes (i.e., directly affecting the trait with no mediated regulation of other genes [@doi:10.1016/j.cell.2019.04.014]) and thus represent alternative and potentially better candidate targets?
 Are drugs perturbing these transcriptional mechanisms, and if so, can they suggest potential mechanisms of action?